sharpcoding/react-redux-typescript-starter-kit/README.md

 # React Redux Bootstrap Typescript D3 Starter Kit

-This work is greatly influenced by the following:
+This work is influenced by the following:
 - https://github.com/jaysoo/todomvc-redux-react-typescript
 - https://github.com/freddyrangel/playing-with-react-and-d3

 This is a fairly simple starter kit with the following libraries / "technologies" intermingled and playing well with each other:
-* Webpack with Developmnet Server extension and "hot-reloading"
+* Webpack in "production" (prod) and "development" (dev) modes
 * Redux
 * ReactJS
 * React Bootstrap https://react-bootstrap.github.io/